kata-ai/kata-platform-docs/docs/channels/slack.md

 First thing first, you need to [sign in](https://slack.com/signin) into your Slack Team to create a new app and get its token.
-After logged in, open this [URL:](https://api.slack.com/slack-apps)
+After logged in, open this [URL:](https://api.slack.com/slack-apps).

-1. Click "Start here" then "Create a Slack app"
+1. Click "Start here" then "Create a Slack app".

 ![Start here](./images/slack/start.png)
 ![Create Slack Apps](./images/slack/create-slack-app.png)

-2. Fill "App Name". choose your "Development Slack Team" and click "Create App"
+2. Fill "App Name".
+Choose your "Development Slack Team" and click "Create App".

 ![App Name](./images/slack/pop_up.png)

-3. From "Basic Information" in App Credentials section you can see Verification Token, we will use it Later to deploy our bot.
+3. From "Basic Information" in App Credentials section you can see Verification Token, we will use it later to deploy our bot.

 ![Verification Token](./images/slack/App_credential.png)